peteruithoven/resizer/README.md

 ## Credits

 A lot of the code is inspired by the [elementary Screenshot tool](https://github.com/elementary/screenshot-tool) and Felipe Escoto's  [wallpaperize](https://github.com/Philip-Scott/wallpaperize).
-The icon is based on the [elementary Photos icon](https://github.com/elementary/icons/blob/master/apps/128/multimedia-photo-manager.svgs)
+The icon is based on the [elementary Photos icon](https://github.com/elementary/icons/blob/master/apps/128/multimedia-photo-manager.svgs) and was greatly improved by [TraumaD](https://github.com/TraumaD).